-Fifth Year:
+Fifth Year

-- HBSK 6480 School psychologist internship - HBSK 8902 Dissertation advisement: Schooling and reading - Includes a lab that is not part of the scheduled time for the course.
+- HBSK 6480 0 School Psychology Internship - HBSK 8902 0 Dissertation Advisement - Includes a lab that is not part of the scheduled time for the course.
 Lab times are usually decided on a group-by-group basis once lab supervisors are assigned (HBSK 5321 is an exception with a scheduled lab). - If the student has a proposal hearing after one semester of HBSK 7503, s/he must enroll in HBSK 8902.
 HBSK 7503 cannot be taken more than twice.